tustin2121/James_Somerton_Transcripts/_videos/DeepCuts000.md

 </james>
 <from {% include citation for=page.cite.plagiarized.darren_elliot_smith at="p139" %}>

 <mark>Carrie's narrative</mark> is <mark>a variation on the 'coming out' tale, both sexually and socially and revolves around the awkwardness of revealing one's own sexuality to one's parents (especially one's mother) and the guilt or shame involved in doing so.</mark> <mark>The film also has both cult and camp allure</mark> for the gay male spectator deriving <mark>mainly from its use of excess</mark>, <mark>in the excessive style and form of</mark> <mark>De Palma</mark>'s <mark>direction in terms of lighting, colour-coding, melodramatic use of music and score</mark> and in its exaggerated melodramatic acting (specifically from Piper Laurie and Nancy Allen).
-Like many horro<sup class"add">[sic: horror]</sup> films, [...]
+Like many horro<sup class="add">[sic: horror]</sup> films, [...]

 </from>
 </compare>